transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 During the creation of a peer, it is possible to choose between two state database options: **LevelDB** and **CouchDB**.
 Recall that the state database keeps the latest value of all of the keys (assets) stored on the blockchain.
 For example, if a car has been owned by Varad and then Joe, the value of the key representing the ownership of the car would be "Joe".

 Because it can be useful to perform rich queries against the state database (for example, searching for every red car with an automatic transmission owned by Joe), users will often choose a Couch database, which stores data as JSON objects.
-LevelDB, on the other hand, only stores information as key-value pairs, and can therefore not be queried in this way.
+LevelDB, on the other hand, only stores information as key-value pairs, and therefore cannot be queried in this way.
 Users must keep track of block numbers and query the blocks directly (or within a range of block numbers), and parse the information.
 However, LevelDB is also faster than CouchDB, though it does not support database indexing (which helps performance).

 This support for rich queries is why **CouchDB is the default database** unless a user selects the **State database selection** box during the process of adding a peer selects **LevelDB** on the subsequent tab.